 When something attacks and damages the liver, liver cells are killed and scar tissue forms (over the span of a number of years), which is known as fibrosis.
 When the entire liver becomes scarred, it shrinks and hardens, which is called cirrhosis.
-Usually, this damage cannot be reversed.
+Usually this damage cannot be reversed unless the underlying cause can either be removed (for example, by stopping alcohol consumption or by eliminating hepatitis C virus) or controlled (for example, with antiviral treatment for hepatitis B).
 Any illness that affects the liver over a long period of time can lead to fibrosis, and eventually, cirrhosis.

 At the Cirrhosis Program, part of the University of Michigan’s Hepatology Program, our multidisciplinary team provides chronic disease management support for people with cirrhosis.
 Our patients are provided structured education on disease self-management, and are enrolled in a specialty software program that tracks health maintenance, such as screening for hepatocellular carcinoma (liver cancer).

 Who’s at Risk for Cirrhosis of the Liver?

 There are a number of reasons that the liver can become damaged to the point of cirrhosis, including: